 At ValuePenguin, we believe that the quality of professionals' work life can vary depending upon their field and their city.
 The better cities for a particular field are those that score well in three categories that affect all registered nurses: median salary, cost of living and location quotient.

-The first of three Massachusetts cities to rank in the top 10, Lawrence is the least populous city among our top five but recorded a top 20 location quotient to make up for this fact.
-The University of Kansas' nurse residency program, which is one year long, reported that job retention rates for its nurses have been higher than 95% for the past five years.
+The first of three Massachusetts cities to rank in the top 10, Lawrence is the least populous city among our top five, but recorded a top 20 location quotient to make up for it.

-Statistical region includes: Methuen, Mass., and Salem, N.H.
+Statistical region includes: Methuen, MA, and Salem, NH.